SohamJuneja/meeting-agent/README.md

-# 🚀 Automated Meeting Briefing Agent
+# 🚀 The Complete Meeting Agent

-An autonomous AI agent that acts as a personal executive assistant, ensuring you're perfectly prepared for every meeting.
+An autonomous AI assistant that handles the full meeting lifecycle, from pre-meeting preparation to post-meeting summaries and follow-ups.

 ## The Problem
-Professionals are often in back-to-back meetings and lack the time to prepare.
-They walk in "cold," not remembering the context of the last conversation or the roles of the people they're meeting.
-This leads to inefficient meetings and missed opportunities.
+Professionals are often unprepared for meetings, and after the meeting, key decisions and action items are often forgotten.
+This leads to inefficient work and missed opportunities.

 ## The Solution
+This agent is a full-stack application that acts as a true meeting co-pilot:

-This agent connects to your Google Calendar and displays your upcoming meetings.
-With a single click, it:
+1.  **Pre-Meeting Briefings (Preparation):** The agent connects to a user's Google Calendar and displays upcoming meetings.
+Before a meeting, it generates an AI-powered briefing by researching the attendees' company website and recent news, ensuring the user is always prepared.

-1.  **Identifies** the meeting attendees and their company.
-2.  **Performs "Deep Dive" Research** by scraping the company website and searching Google News for recent articles.
-3.  **Synthesizes the Data** using the IO Intelligence API to generate a concise, structured briefing.
-4.  **Streams Progress Live** to the user, showing its work in real-time before presenting the final summary.
+2.  **Post-Meeting Summaries (Follow-up):** After a meeting, a user can upload an audio recording.
+The agent uses the Whisper model to transcribe the conversation, then leverages the **IO Intelligence API** to generate a concise summary of key decisions and action items, which it automatically emails to the specified recipients.

 ## How it Uses IO Intelligence
 The core intelligence of this agent is powered by the **IO Intelligence Models API**.
+It uses the `meta-llama/Llama-3.3-70B-Instruct` model for two critical tasks:
+* Synthesizing pre-meeting research into a strategic briefing.
+* Distilling a long meeting transcript into a concise, actionable summary.

-It uses the powerful `meta-llama/Llama-3.3-70B-Instruct` model to transform raw, unstructured data (website text, news links) into a professional, actionable briefing.
-This demonstrates a high-value, real-world use case for large language models in a practical, agentic workflow.
+This demonstrates a powerful, end-to-end use case for AI in a professional workflow.

 ## Tech Stack
 -   **Backend:** Python, Flask
-- **Frontend:** HTML, CSS, Vanilla JavaScript
+-   **Frontend:** HTML, CSS, JavaScript
 -   **Core AI:** IO Intelligence API
+-   **Transcription:** OpenAI Whisper
 -   **Data Sources:** Google Calendar API, Google Search
-- **Web Scraping:** Requests, BeautifulSoup

-## How to Run It
-1. Set up a Python virtual environment and run `pip install -r requirements.txt`.
-2. Enable the Google Calendar API in the Google Cloud Console and download your `credentials.json`.
-3. Get your `IO_API_KEY` from your IO Intelligence account.
-4. Create a `.env` file with your `IO_API_KEY`.
-5. Run the Flask server: `python app.py`
-6. Open your browser to `http://127.0.0.1:5001`.
+-   **Email:** smtplib